-2.2.14.
-Account for COVID-19 in the admitted acute cost model
+2.2.14 Account for COVID-19 in the admitted acute cost model

-The 2019-20 data used to set the NEP22 includes activity and cost data collected at the onset of the COVID-19 pandemic.
-The admitted acute price weights for NEP22 include an adjustment to prospectively account for the impact of COVID-19.
+The 2020-21 data used to set the NEP23 includes activity and cost data collected at the early stages of the COVID-19 pandemic.
+Following extensive analysis admitted acute data was noted to differ from expectations in a substantial manner for part of the 2020-21 year within a single jurisdiction.
+Consequently, admitted acute price weights for NEP23 include an adjustment to prospectively account for the impact of COVID-19.

-The 2019-20 admitted acute cost model was adjusted in order to calculate the reference cost in three stages:
+The 2020-21 admitted acute cost model was adjusted in order to calculate the reference cost in three stages:

 - a.
-Calculate the expected cost in 2019-20, net of COVID-19 impact. - b.
-Allocate estimated COVID-19 related-costs to the March to June 2020 period. - c.
-Normalise activity in 2019-20, so it is in line with historical activity levels. - d.
-Inflate costs to incorporate additional variable costs for some normalised activity. - e.
-Inflate cost model to account for additional costs reported, accounting for (a) to (d).
+Calculate the expected cost for Victoria in 2020-21, net of COVID-19 impact. - b.
+Normalise Victoria's activity during the August-October lockdown event in 2020-21, so it is in line with activity levels throughout the rest of the 2020-21 year. - c.
+Inflate costs to incorporate additional variable costs for some normalised activity.

-For part (a), historical cost models from previous NEP Determinations were applied to 2018-19 activity data, and the expected growth was determined using an exponential regression model, similar to that used for the indexation rate calculation discussed in Section 7.4.
-This gives an expected growth rate of 2.6 per cent.
-This results in a uniform recalibration of the 2019-20 cost model of 0.951649.
+For part (a), historical cost models from previous NEP Determinations were applied to 2020-21 activity data, and the expected growth was determined using an exponential regression model, similar to that used for the indexation rate calculation discussed in Section 7.4.
+This gives an expected growth rate of 2.8 per cent.
+This results in a uniform recalibration of the 2020-21 cost model of 0.97415.